What Are On-Page SEO Elements?

 For on-page optimization, you need to have good, unique content.
 By being authoritative, providing correct information the right way, you can get visitors linking to your site or sharing it on other web pages.
 This helps your ranking.

 The key to good content is not to worry about SEO optimization.
 You can always review the content and find spots that need SEO inserts to help its ranking.
 But when you write, focus on the topic you are writing about.
+Focusing on the topic while writing will not only help in coming up with an SEO-approved piece but also help in generating much-needed leads.

 #7.
 Is Your Site Readable

 This is important as visitors to websites do not read every word.
 They scan to find the important information as quickly as possible.
-You need to use different types of headings, bullet points, subsections and more to make sure you keep your visitor’s interest.
+You need to use different types of headings, bullet points, subsections, and more to make sure you keep your visitor’s interest.

 On-page SEO checklist